Gurobi/docker-compute/README.md

 ## Getting a Gurobi license

 Please contact your sales representative at [sales@gurobi.com](mailto:sales@gurobi.com) to discuss licensing options.
-Note that other standard license types (NODE, Academic) do not work with Docker.
+Note that standard license types (NODE, Academic) do not work with Docker.

 ## Using the client license